greeve/gluten-free-recipes/recipes/chicken_curry.md

 Dinner

-# Coconut chicken curry with potatoes/veggies
+# Coconut chicken curry with potatoes and veggies

 ## Ingredients